Lansdale, Pennsylvania: Media

 Lansdale is served by the daily print newspaper The Reporter, owned by the Digital First Media and with a circulation of 16,364 throughout Lansdale, Hatfield, Souderton and Harleysville.
 As well as the online news sites North Penn Now and Montgomeryville-Lansdale Patch.

 WNPV (1440 AM) was a radio station broadcasting a news/talk/sports format, whose air date began October 17, 1960 and ended April 30, 2020.
 The station sold off its land, studio and broadcast towers to North Penn School District in July 2020.
 Its license was donated to Four Rivers Community Broadcasting.

 North Penn Television is a television station owned by the North Penn School district that broadcasts the North Penn School District Board of School Directors meetings, along with various events around the school district such as sports games and concerts.

 Arts and entertainment

 Lansdale hosts a first friday during the warmer months, it includes live music, food trucks, a beer garden, and local events like scavenger hunts or food drives.

 Every September Lansdale is home to Bike Night, where thousands of motorcyclists gather.

-Since 2017, Lansdale has been home to the popular music and entertainment venue, The Underground, which is owned and operated by Round Guys Brewing Company.
-The Underground no longer hosts live music or open mics but still has other events.

-The Rock Den is a music store that hosts weekly open mic nights and shows.
-It is located in the former Staurt's music building that has been home to a music store since the 1940s.
+The Rock Den was a music store that hosted weekly open mic nights and shows.
+It was located in the former Stuart’s music building that has been home to a music store since the 1940s.

-There are also regular open mic nights at other local venues, including Small Batch Kitchen and Well Crafted.

 In 2022, a documentary "Lansdale, Then, Now and Forever" was released about the local music scene.
 Directed by Jason Zoblin.

-Classic Game Junkie opened an arcade in 2022.